Learning Objectives

 On-premises WAF

 On-premises web firewalls are ideal for securing locally-hosted web content.
-A web application firewall can secure remote access gateways to locally-hosted apps and private clouds.
-WAF solutions can also effectively protect web servers connected to the external internet.
+A web firewall can secure remote access gateways to locally hosted apps and private clouds.
+WAF solutions can also effectively protect network servers connected to the external internet.

-Hardware firewalls are adaptable and remain totally under the control of local IT professionals.
-Companies can extend security rules to their web servers and apply granular security policies for each web application.
+Hardware firewalls are adaptable and managed rules remain totally under the control of local IT professionals.
+Companies can extend security rules to their servers and apply granular security policies for each web application.

 However, on-premises web firewalls are complex to install and maintain.
 If companies plan cloud migrations in the future, their web firewall may swiftly become obsolete.
 And it is not easy to estimate firewall capacity needs.
 Adding more capacity can become expensive.
 So hardware firewalls are less well-suited to companies that plan to grow.